 Accommodations at Las Esquinas Rainforest Lodge (B,L,D)

-Waking up to swaying palm trees and the sound of tropical birds in January is a good thing!
-Our travelers love their time at Tiskita Jungle Lodge.
-We think it is one of the best kept secrets in Costa Rica, an eco-lodge that offers the opportunity to experience pristine tropical rainforest in its 800-acre private biological reserve.
-Tiskita is about as remote as one can get, located at the end of the road on the secluded southwest coast of Costa Rica.
-The setting is lush and the beach is just a five-minute walk away.
+Waking up to swaying palm trees and the sound of tropical birds in March is a good thing!
+Our travelers love their time at Si Como No. We think it’s a treat to spend our last few days in a bit of luxury.
+The setting here is lush and the beach is just a short walk away.

 Accommodations at the Bougainvillea (B,L,D)